 You also get some nice perks like Safe Money, which protects your financial transactions from Man-In-The-Middle attacks, keyloggers, and other common threats.
 We should also mention GPS Child Locator, which protects your children and their devices – this is in addition to the software’s basic Parental Control.

 Apart from Kaspersky’s scanning abilities, this antivirus software has a simple, yet effective privacy protection filter.
 It blocks access to your web camera, so you don’t get spied on.

 The Private Browsing feature prevents websites from collecting data about you: such as what you search for on the web, what kind of browser and operating system you use, etc.

 Another great feature of this Kaspersky antivirus product is Parental Control.
 You can set all kinds of filters and alarms in order to track your child’s activity online.
-Those include safe search, unsafe content restrictions, gaming restrictions and many more.
+These include safe search, unsafe content restrictions, gaming restrictions, and many more.
 You can choose time periods when your child can use the computer or access the internet.

 Protecting and recovering information is just as important as having the best virus protection.
 The guys from Kaspersky Lab know this.
 Total Security comes with a data encryption function that encrypts the folders and files you desire.

 Then there’s the File Shredder, a nifty tool that permanently deletes your files.
 (Surprise, surprise!
 Usually, when you delete data from your hard drive, it can actually be restored.)

 Total Security comes with some goodies like a password manager and Kaspersky Secure Connection.
 The Password Manager is just what it says it is: it stores your passwords, bank card details, and all other sensitive info, so you don’t have to.